How to Improve Your Credit Score

 Credit utilization is your fastest lever.
 It updates within 30 to 60 days, whereas payment history can take months to build.

 Utilization is how much of your available credit you’re using.
-If you have a $10,000 limit across all cards and carry a $4,000 balance, your utilization is 40% – too high.
+If you have a $10,000 limit across all cards and carry a $4,000 balance, your utilization is 40%, too high.
 Keep balances below 10% of your total available credit for optimal scores above 750.
 Below 30% is the general guideline; below 10% is where the real gains happen.
+If you want to see exactly where you stand right now, the credit utilization calculator does the math for you, card by card, and I go deeper on the mechanics in Credit Utilization Explained.

 Payment history impacts 35% of your credit score.
 Late payments can drop your score by 60-110 points each, but positive payment history can improve your score within 30 days.